Save Me (British TV series)

-Save Me is a British drama television series, written, created by, and starring Lennie James.
-It was first broadcast on Sky Atlantic on 28 February 2018, with all six episodes being released via Sky Box Sets and Now TV on the same day.
-Series two, entitled Save Me Too, was released in the same fashion on 1 April 2020.
+Save Me is a British drama television series, created by, written, and starring Lennie James.
+The first series premiered on 28 February 2018 on Sky Atlantic.
+In March 2018, it was renewed for a second series, titled Save Me Too, which premiered on 1 April 2020.

+Premise

-The series stars Lennie James as Nelson "Nelly" Rowe, a down-and-out whose life is turned upside down when Jody, the estranged daughter he fathered thirteen years ago, mysteriously disappears.
-He begins a determined quest to get to the bottom of things and find his daughter—lying, begging favours and stretching his friendships to the limit in the process.
-Suranne Jones stars as Claire McGory, Jody's mother.
-Aside from James and Jones, Stephen Graham and Jason Flemyng as friends Melon and Tam, respectively, are also credited as principal members of the cast.
+Nelson "Nelly" Rowe is a down-and-out man whose life is turned upside down when Jody, the estranged daughter he fathered thirteen years ago, mysteriously disappears.
+He begins a determined quest to get to the bottom of things and find his daughter—lying, begging for favours and stretching his friendships to the limit in the process.